 Effective February 1, 2016, we became tax resident in Ireland and we would typically expect that the repatriation of earnings from our foreign subsidiaries should not, except where recognized in our financial statements, give rise to material additional Irish taxation due to the availability of foreign tax credits.
-As of December 31, 2023, \$141 million out of \$1.6 billion of cash and short-term investments was held by our foreign subsidiaries outside of Ireland.
+As of December 31, 2024, \$241 million out of \$1.2 billion of cash and short-term investments was held by our foreign subsidiaries outside of Ireland.
 In some instances, the earnings of our foreign subsidiaries will be re-invested in the foreign jurisdiction for the purposes of their business.
-Additionally, legal restrictions in relation to dividend payments from our subsidiaries to us are described in "Item 10.
-Additional Information-Taxation-Dividend withholding tax."
+Additionally, legal restrictions in relation to dividend payments from our subsidiaries may apply.

 Under the OECD's BEPS 2.0 initiative, the OECD has formulated rules known as "Pillar Two" designed to implement a global minimum effective tax rate ("ETR") of 15% on a jurisdictional basis in respect of multinational groups with annual turnover exceeding €750 million in two of the last four years.
-Ireland has enacted Pillar Two into domestic legislation with effect from January 1, 2024.
-Under these rules, the ETR for a jurisdiction is to be determined by reference to the financial accounting profits and tax expense (with some adjustments) derived from the relevant financial statements.
-We are required to calculate our ETR for each jurisdiction in which we operate and for jurisdictions where the ETR is below the 15% minimum rate, we will be liable to pay a top-up tax, known as the global minimum top-up tax, for the difference.
-The top-up tax is an additional tax designed to bring the minimum effect tax rate for the group to 15%.
+Ireland has enacted Pillar Two into domestic legislation, which took effect on January 1, 2024.
+Under these rules, the ETR for a jurisdiction is determined by reference to the financial accounting profits and tax expense (with some adjustments) derived from the relevant financial statements.
+We are required to calculate our ETR for each jurisdiction in which we operate and, for jurisdictions where the ETR is below the 15% minimum rate, we are liable to pay a top-up tax, known as the global minimum top-up tax, for the difference.
+The top-up tax is an additional tax designed to bring the minimum effect tax rate for the group to 15% as determined under Pillar Two calculation principles.
+This top-up tax is payable on a current rather than deferred basis.